mmaulwurff/death-flip/Readme.md

 - 50% chance of death animation being mirrored horizontally.
 - raising animation are flipped too.
+- works with any game and mod (hopefully).
 - blacklist to exclude specific monsters from mirroring.
+- bonus feature: alternating mirroring (controlled by df_alternate CVar).

 # License